JuliaActors/Actors.jl/docs/src/actors.md

 > The actor model adopts the philosophy that everything is an actor. [^1]

-That implies that everything from access to variables or calling a function with multiple arguments in a programming language down to the routines of the operating system can and should be modeled as actors.

-But Erlang/Elixir/OTP and Scala/Akka show that the actors can be successfully implemented even if there are not "Actors all the way down" [^2].
+That implies that everything from access to variables or calling a function with multiple arguments in a programming language down to the routines of the operating system can and should be modeled as actors.But Erlang/Elixir/OTP and Scala/Akka show that actors can be successfully implemented even if they are not "Actors all the way down" [^2].

 Likewise `Actors` follows a pragmatic approach to integrate actors in a non-actor language.
 Sutter and Larus justified that as follows: